diepbp/Trau/README.md

 Contact/ Bug Report
 ---------------------------------

-Feedback, questions or bug reports should go to Bui Phi Diep (bui.phi-diep@it.uu.se).
+Feedback, questions or bug reports should go to [Bui Phi Diep](bui.phi-diep@it.uu.se).